Connect with others who understand.

 • Blood on your toilet paper

-You should also talk to your healthcare provider if constipation lasts more than three weeks, if symptoms make daily life hard, or if you’ve lost weight without trying.
+Talk to your healthcare provider if constipation lasts more than three weeks, if symptoms make daily life harder, or if you’ve lost weight without trying.

 Once OIC develops, it can be difficult to manage.
-Treatment and management of opioid-induced constipation usually involves a combination of lifestyle changes and medications.
+Managing OIC usually involves a combination of lifestyle changes and medications.

 Opioid Use Disorder Treatment